Overly-Optimistic-Procrastinators-II/comp3607project/README.md

 * Calculating an overall score for the submission using the assignment rubric and printing a breakdown of the marks per test for each class
 * A Test suite for evaluation of the system’s performance

-# Dependencies
-* Packaged as a Maven Project

 # Members
 * Kailash Joseph
 * Amir Persad
 * Jonathan Mohammed
 * Tyrell Lewis
 * Varun Maharaj